Our Focus

 Leadership Team Member

-Will is a third year undergraduate student in physics.
-He currently works as a undergraduate research assistant advised by Professor Hongwen Jiang at the Quantum Physics and Technology Research Laboratory at UCLA.
-Will is interested in condensed matter physics and quantum control.
-His current research focuses on the quantum control and automated characterization of quantum dot qubits.
+Will is a final year undergraduate student in physics.
+He currently works as a undergraduate research assistant advised by Professor Qianhui Shi at UCLA.
+Will is interested in condensed matter physics, especially the intersection between low-dimensional material and quantum information science.
 Feel free to shoot him an email if you have any questions regarding QCSA!

 William Laderer